MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

 1. Use the green slider to turn the subscription on and off.
 Setting the slider to **Off** doesn't delete the subscription.
 To delete the subscription, select the trashcan icon.

 1. Edit or add recipients by email address, ensuring that you have at least one.
-Unless you are a report owner, you can only subscribe yourself.
+Unless you're a report owner, you can only subscribe yourself.

     > [!NOTE]
     > B2B guest users can only subscribe themselves.